demml/opsml/README.md

 ## Roadmap
-- Add in Tensorflow and Pytorch support for Onnx
+- Add in Pytorch support for Onnx